Jakobstad: Events

-At the end of July, Jakobsdagar takes place.
+At the end of July, Jakobsdagar, in Finnish: Jaakon päivät, takes place.
 The event lasts for an entire week and includes various festivities such as concerts, merchant stalls, competitions, and performances.
 It attracts a large number of people each year.

 The name of the event translates to "Jacob's days" and refers to the name of the city.

 At the end of November a chamber music festival called Rusk is held annually in Jakobstad.
 At the heart of this festival embracing superb chamber music and various other genres of the arts is the Schauman Hall in the centre of town, but the events also spread out into the surrounding urban environment.